Dekker-Build-Week/flyway-andchievements-db/README.md

-# flyway-andchivements-db
+# Andchievements DB Migration Scripts
-Flyway DB for Andchievements DB V2
+This is a repository for all Flyway DB Migration scripts relating to Andchievements V2